mjkuranda/yummy-api-nestjs/README.md

 }
 ```

-* `DELETE /meals/:id` - deletes a meal.
-It marks meal as soft deleted.
+* `DELETE /dishes/:id` - deletes a dish.
+It marks dish as soft deleted.
-* `POST /meals/:id/create` - confirm adding a new meal.
+* `POST /dishes/:id/create` - confirm adding a new dish.
 You need to be logged-in and has `canAdd` capability (or be an admin).
-* `POST /meals/:id/edit` - confirm editing a meal.
+* `POST /dishes/:id/edit` - confirm editing a dish.
 You need to be logged-in and has `canEdit` capability (or be an admin).
-* `POST /meals/:id/delete` - confirm deleting a meal.
+* `POST /dishes/:id/delete` - confirm deleting a dish.
 You need to be logged-in and has `canDelete` capability (or be an admin).

 ### Users
 * `POST /users/create` - register a new user.
 You need to provide following data: